Yemte/My-blog-website/README.md

 # My-blog-website

+This is my personal blog website made of HTML and CSS.
-This is a personal website made from a heart.
+This project is one of udacity's Frontend developer Nano degree program assignments It is a very personal website made purely from a heart and a soul.
-In this website You will fined the bitter truth about this world, go and checkit it out.
+On this website, You will find the bitter truth about this world, go and check it out.